-If applicants are looking for jobs in the job markets, they are often frustrated.
-Despite a growing number of vacancies, the selection is still poor in the economic upturn.
-This is mainly due to the nature of the places.
+When job seekers look for jobs in job markets, they are often frustrated.
+Despite a growing number of vacancies, the selection of really good jobs remains meager.
+But that is mainly due to the nature of the posts.

 This entry contains content and information that may be out of date, eg due to legal or statistical changes.
 Because it can still be helpful to get an overview of the topic, you can still find it here.